tytydraco/yessleep/out/I_live_in_a_town_in_Texas_that_doesnt_exist_We_have_a_disturbing_annual_ritual_and_this_year_it_was_my_turn.md

 My vision returned, adjusting to the light the flickering flames cast around us.

-I consider myself moderately braved.
+I consider myself moderately brave.
 There is no doubt in my mind I would have shrieked like a Banshee and dove rolling off that hill if I had the slightest choice in the matter.

 My legs would not move at my command, nor would my voice cry out.